 Account management is considered a sales role, but it shares many similarities to customer service.
 It’s also a business function that can greatly benefit from CRM.

-An account manager could benefit from using a more traditional sales CRM, but with multiple pipelines.
+An account manager could benefit from using a more traditional CRM system, but with multiple pipelines.
 They could use a pipeline for tracking potential customers, another for new business deals with existing accounts, and another for support-related issues within existing accounts.

-The latter pipeline could serve much like a ticketing helpdesk does for a support team and would not only help to ensure support requests aren’t forgotten but also as a reference for past issues – should it come up going forward.
+The latter pipeline could serve much like a ticketing help desk does for a support team and would not only help to ensure support requests aren’t forgotten but also as a reference for past issues – should they come up going forward.

 CRM is also extremely important in mitigating the issues that arise with account manager turnover: